abaer123/gitlab-agent/README.md

 ### GitLab.com + `agentk`

 We have CloudFlare CDN in front of GitLab.com.
 The connections that `agentk` establishes are long-running by design.
-It may or may not be in issue.
+It may or may not be an issue.
 See https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/228

 ### HTTP/2 / gRPC to the backend